MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-flow.md

-1. To create a UI flow in Power Automate Desktop, open the app and select **New Flow**.
+1. To create a desktop flow in Power Automate Desktop, open the app and select **New Flow**.

    ![New flow button](\media\create-flow-console\console.png)